alicolville/Weight-Tracker/readme.txt

 = 10.0 =

-	- document new legend position for chart
-	- edit text "Allow user to view via [wt-notes]" to include "and [wt]"
 - new argument for wt-note: 'message-no-data', 'paging', 'notes-per-page'
 	- new arguments for user preference form 'show-delete-data'      => true, hide-titles